German economy grew just 0.4 percent in 2013 but picking up steam

 "Under the surface of below-trend growth, the economic success story continued as unemployment remained low...
 Private consumption continued its upward trend and even investment showed first signs of life," said Carsten Brzeski at ING.

-"With the improved global economic outlook, filled order books, low inventories and the stable labor market, all the ingredients for another strong growth performance of the German economy are there," he said.
+"With the improved global economic outlook, filled order books, low inventories and the stable labour market, all the ingredients for another strong growth performance of the German economy are there," he said.

 Recent forward-looking data has been strong.
 Business, consumer and investor sentiment have risen to multi-year highs over the past month, while industry orders surged in November.